Gallery

 All of these things may seem like common sense — and they are — but we feel that we must mention them.
 Hobnail’s goal is to provide you with the best experience possible, and you have an important role in achieving that goal.

 A few days after registering for a trek (with at least a $500 deposit), we will give you a call (if you’re available) to say hello and answer any initial questions you may have.
-If you have a Facebook presence, we will also invite you to join a private group page just for your trek.
+If you use WhatsApp, we will invite you to join a private group just for your trek.
 This is a great way to interact with your fellow trekkers, and possibly your guide, before departure.
 You can post questions in the group anytime you’d like, talk about the cool gear you’re planning to take with you, organize group hikes if you live near each other, and generally just get to know those who will be sharing this incredible experience with you.

 Within the first weeks after your trek is confirmed, you will receive a Welcome Box from us.
 It contains stuff that you can use during training as well as on the trek itself, and some other just fun things to get you (even more) excited about your trip.

-You’ll also receive a login to our Hobnail app, which is full of great information including a day-by-day schedule, nearby points of interest, beautiful photography, and yet another way to contact us – through its messaging service.
+You’ll also receive a link to your personalized Hobnail app, which is full of great information including a day-by-day schedule, gear lists, beautiful photography, and yet another way to contact us – through its messaging service.
 As your trip gets closer, we will load your flights and other more specific information into the app so you’ll feel even more secure in knowing where you’ll be staying and even how to get around the airports you’ll travel through.

 The closer you get to your trek, the more you’ll hear from us — but of course, you can reach out any time you have a question.